The 2019 Annual IWSG Anthology Contest is now open for submissions!

 Submissions accepted: May 1 - September 4, 2019

 How to enter: Send your polished, formatted (double-spaced, no footers or headers), previously unpublished story to admin @ insecurewriterssupportgroup.com before the deadline passes.
 Please include your contact details, your social links, and if you are part of the Blogging, Facebook, Instagram, or Twitter IWSG group.
+You MUST be part of at least one of those to enter.

 Judging: The IWSG admins will create a shortlist of the best stories.
 The shortlist will then be sent to our official judges: